holidayextras/culture/pr-template.md

 ![]()

 - [ ] I have checked our general [contributing document](https://github.com/holidayextras/culture/blob/master/CONTRIBUTING.md) and the project specific [contributing document](../blob/master/CONTRIBUTING.md) (if present) and I'm happy for this to be reviewed.

 ---

-**Notes**

-When reviewing Static Site Generator projects, please think carefully about what can be done to centralise common functionality.
-Please also pay attention to anything configurable that will also need updating in the Yeoman generator template

----